boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 ## Built-in Test Framework

 For testing, Terragrunt uses separate library call [Terratest](https://terratest.gruntwork.io.md).
-Terraspace integrates [rspec-terraspace](https://github.com/boltops-tools/rspec-terraspace) library straight into Terraspace as part of it's [Test Framework]({% link _docs/testing.md %}).
+Terraspace integrates the [rspec-terraspace](https://github.com/boltops-tools/rspec-terraspace) library straight into Terraspace as part of it's [Test Framework]({% link _docs/testing.md %}).
 The test framework allows you to use a language for testing that is readable and clear: Ruby and Rspec.
 Terraspace actually dogfoods itself by using its own test framework.
 All 3 major cloud providers are tested before a new release: [aws]({% link _docs/learn/aws.md %}), [azure]({% link _docs/learn/azure.md %}), [google]({% link _docs/learn/gcp.md %}).
 We're talking with about testing with **real** resources.

 Docs: [Built-in Test Framework]({% link _docs/testing.md %}):